zceeatv/AMLS_assignment20_21_SN17006378/README.md

       images_dir = os.path.join(images_dir, 'img')
     ```
 - extract_feature from preprocess() determines whether, facial detection will be carried out
-    on the principle of the 68 facial landmark detection and returns 68 co-ordinate positions for each face
+    on the principle of the 68 facial landmarks and returns 68 co-ordinate positions for each face
     or will simply convert the images to grayscale and resize them to 45 x 55 pixels
 - crop_mouth from preprocess() determines whether the mouth area of the face will be extracted.
 In the case where
 feature extraction took place, the co-ordinates of the 19 points of the mouth are taken.
 If there was no feature